Your day-by-day itinerary

-Today you have quite a long journey to Port McNeill.
+Today you have quite a long journey to Port McNeill or Telegraph Cove.
 As you head north, the towns and infrastructure are replaced by wilderness and villages.
 If you’re arriving from Tofino, take a walk along the Port of Campbell River.
 The area is known for salmon so you’ll see people fishing on the pier.
-There are many restaurants and shops in Port McNeill, a nice treat before heading to a secluded bay for the next few days.
+There are many restaurants and shops in the area, a nice treat before heading to a secluded bay for the next few days.

 Whale Interpretive Centre & arrival to Camp

 This morning, your Orca adventure begins!
 You’ll meet your fellow travellers, explore the area, and visit the Whale Interpretive Centre.
 Later, a water taxi will take you to Camp, where you’ll spend the next 2 nights.
 You’ll say hello to the guides and get a brief introduction.
 The first dinner is served with a view of the water and maybe a view of an orca if you’re lucky!

 The waters off the coast of British Columbia are home to 250 orcas that spend the summer months in the Johnstone Strait.
 After breakfast, you’ll board your double kayaks, and head out with your guide.
 You’ll have the opportunity to observe them in their natural habitat.
 Depending on the weather conditions and, of course, the whale’s movements, you’ll alternate between sea kayaks and short hikes on shore.